Suspect Who Tried To Run Down Police Officer Killed In Bloomingdale

 A suspect in a high-speed chase was shot and killed Thursday morning in Bloomingdale after trying to run over a police officer, authorities told Daily Voice.

-The chase apparently began with a shoplifting at the Home Depot on Route 23 in Riverdale shortly after 10 a.m. and ended on Pleasantview Avenue at Matthews Terrace in Bloomingdale, with shots fired at police from a fleeing Acura SUV.
+The chase apparently began with a shoplifting on Route 23 in Riverdale around 9:30 a.m.

-A traffic stop was made and a suspect reportedly was taken into custody before the chase began.
+Riverdale police stopped an Acura SUV and had taken a suspect into custody when the driver hit the gas, nearly running down an officer, responders said.

+It ended at dead-ended Matthews Terrace off Pleasantview Avenue in Bloomingdale with an exchange of gunfire between the suspect and one of the pursuing officers.

-Bullet holes were seen in both vehicles after it ended, witnesses said.
+Bullet holes were seen in both vehicles, witnesses at the scene said.

-The suspect was taken by ambulance and pronounced dead at Chilton Hospital, they said.
+The suspect was taken by ambulance and pronounced dead at Chilton Hospital in Pequannock, they said.

 An officer was taken to the hospital for treatment of a foot injury.